real-zephex/DSA/uni/Binary Search/README.md

 # Binary Search

-## How Binary Search Works

-Binary search is an efficient algorithm for finding an item from a sorted list of items.
-It works by repeatedly dividing the portion of the list that could contain the item in half until you've narrowed down the possible locations to just one.
+Binary Search is an efficient algorithm for finding an item from a sorted list of items.
+It works by repeatedly dividing in half the portion of the list that could contain the item, until you've narrowed down the possible locations to just one.

+## How it Works

-1. Start with the middle element of the list.
+1. Start with the middle element of the sorted array.
-2. If the middle element is the target, return its position.
+2. If the target value matches the middle element, return its index.
-3. If the target is less than the middle element, repeat the process on the left half of the list.
+3. If the target value is less than the middle element, search the left half of the array.
-4. If the target is greater than the middle element, repeat the process on the right half of the list.
+4. If the target value is greater than the middle element, search the right half of the array.
-5. Continue this process until the target is found or the sublist is empty.
+5. Repeat the process until the target value is found or the search interval is empty.

+## Complexity

+- **Time Complexity:** O(log n) - The search space is halved in each step.
+- **Space Complexity:** O(1) - It uses a constant amount of extra space.

+## Best Suited Scenarios

+- Searching for an element in a **sorted** array or list.
+- When efficiency is critical for large datasets, provided the data is sorted.
+- Implementing algorithms that require finding a specific value within a range.

 ## Benefits of Binary Search